-Microbe mediated carbon sequestration is one of the most important scientific endeavours of the 21st century.
-It promises an elegant solution for two of our greatest challenges today: the decrease of fertility and resilience in the world's agricultural soils and climate change induced by the increase of CO2 in the atmosphere.
+Microbial carbon sequestration is one of the most important scientific endeavours of the 21st century.
+It promises an elegant solution for two of our greatest challenges: climate change induced by the increase of CO2 in the atmosphere, and the decrease of fertility and resilience in the world's agricultural soils.

-Compared with other carbon sequestration mechanisms, plant driven microbial processes are by far the most efficient way of capturing carbon, as there is no requirement for additional equipment, land or energy for the sequestration process.
+Compared with other carbon sequestration mechanisms, microbial processes are by far the most efficient way of capturing carbon.
+There is no requirement for additional equipment, land or energy for the sequestration process.

-Endophytes are microbes that live symbiotically within plant tissue for at least part of their life cycle.
-Groups of these endophytic microbes, such as mycorrhizal fungi and nitrogen-fixing bacteria, have long been known to benefit plant growth.
-Other endophytes residing within plant tissues have been shown to increase fertility, promote plant growth and give protection against stresses such as disease, drought and temperature extremes.
+Microbes that live within plant tissues for at least part of their life cycles are called endophytes.
+Groups of these microbes, like nitrogen-fixing bacteria and mycorrhizal fungi, have long been known to benefit plant growth.
+Other endophytes living in plant tissues have been shown to increase fertility, promote plant growth and give protection against stresses such as disease, drought and high temperatures.

 Plants take carbon dioxide from the atmosphere and create simple sugars in the soil, known as labile carbon compounds.
 Some endophytic fungi, including melanised fungi, feed on these sugars and convert them into stable carbon, like melanin.
 These complex carbon compounds are longer-lasting, and resistant to being broken down in the soil.
 Research shows this carbon is deposited in tiny compressed particles of soil called soil micro-aggregates.
 These micro-aggregates provide a stable home, where carbon can be stored for the long-term.